mcyeh/mmpad_tsb/README.md

 Summary:

+- The submitted archive for the current benchmark handoff is `archived_results/submitted`
 - The tables above are archived reference results for `cpu_hp_0`, `gpu_hp_0`, and `gpu_hp_1`
 - `hp=0` and `hp=1` are two alternative full submission configurations